Getting a better perspective on life

-Life before my diagnosis was normal, says Mat Sparrow, a member of the Chilterns MS Centre who has lived with the chronic neurological condition that is multiple sclerosis for over 15 years.
+Life before my diagnosis was normal, says Mat Sparrow, a member of the Chilterns Neuro Centre who has lived with the chronic neurological condition that is multiple sclerosis for over 15 years.

 I worked for myself with my own electrical business, enjoyed normal family life – going on camping holidays, bike rides and walking the dogs.
 I was heavily involved with cars and had a show car that we attended various meetings with.
 Just normal!